BEFORE YOU ARRIVE

-You can make an appointment with our IELTS Coordinator or Senior Teacher at any time.
-See posters for details, or ask the ADOS.
+You can make an appointment with our DOS/ADOS at any time.
 They can help you with external exam information or you ask for help with your CV, questions about your homework or anything else.
 The Student Welfare Officer is available every lunch time to help you too.

 AT THE END OF YOUR COURSE

 Speak to someone in the Student Support Office – we are always happy to welcome you back!

 You should request your certificate from the ADOS or at reception 2 days before your last day.
 You can then collect it from reception on your last day.